ComradePotato1/CS35L-project/README.md

 DB_NAME=project
 PORT=5001
 ```
-Where `DB_HOST=localhost` specifies that the project is running locally, `DB_USER` and `DB_PASSWORD` corresponds to the user and password that you used to setup MySQL Server, `DB_NAME` is an arbitrary name for the database, `PORT` is the port that the front end uses to fetch data from the backend and should not be changed.
+Where `DB_HOST=localhost` specifies that the project is running locally, `DB_USER` and `DB_PASSWORD` corresponds to the user and password that you used to setup MySQL Server, `DB_NAME` is an arbitrary name for the database, `PORT` is the port that the front end uses to fetch data from the backend and is hardcoded.
+In particular, this server uses Port 5001.
+If there is a collision, one would have to change all calls to axios.

 ### Run the app
 In the root directory, run: